Sec-ant/miss_hit-matlab-styler/README.md

 ## Usage

 The usage of this wrapper is rather simple.
-Please refer to [MISS_HIT](https://github.com/florianschanda/miss_hit) for a detailed documentation regarding the styler.
+Please refer to [MISS_HIT Style Checker](https://florianschanda.github.io/miss_hit/style_checker.html) for a detailed documentation regarding the styler.

 ### Default